Harish-M-5/CodeAlpha-Data-Redundancy-Removal-System-T1-Cloud-Computing/README.md

 ---

 ## What is Data Redundancy Removal System in Cloud Computing?
 Data redundancy occurs when the same piece of data exists multiple times in a database.
-Redundant data increases storage costs, reduces database efficiency, and can lead to errors in processing.
+Redundant data increases storage costs,reduces database efficiency, and can lead to errors in processing.
 This system ensures that only **unique and verified data** is appended to the cloud database, thereby improving **database accuracy**, **query efficiency**, and overall **data reliability**.

 ---